Persistence probabilities of weighted sums of stationary Gaussian sequences: General tools

 \section{General tools}

 In this section, we state a few general results on persistence of Gaussian processes which we will apply in the sequel, and some of which may be of independent interest.
 Almost all our results apply for both discrete time and continuous time Gaussian processes, with time index set $\N:=\{1,2,\ldots\}$ and $\R_{\ge 0}:=[0,\infty)$ respectively.
-For unifying the statements, we will denote the time index set by $\Omega$, which is either $\N$ or $\R_{\ge 0}$.
-Also we will use $\mu$ to denote the counting measure if $\Omega=\N$, and the Lebesgue measure if $\Omega=\R_{\ge 0}$.
-We will also assume throughout that the sample paths of the Gaussian process are continuous almost surely on $\Omega$, so that the supremum over compact sets in $\Omega$ is a well defined random variable.
-If $\Omega=\N$, then continuity holds vacuously, as any function on $\N$ is continuous. \\
+For unifying the statements, we will denote the time index set by $\mathbb{T}$, which is either $\N$ or $\R_{\ge 0}$.
+Also we will use $\mu$ to denote the counting measure if $\mathbb{T}=\N$, and the Lebesgue measure if $\mathbb{T}=\R_{\ge 0}$.
+We will also assume throughout that the sample paths of the Gaussian process are continuous almost surely on $\mathbb{T}$, so that the supremum over compact sets in $\mathbb{T}$ is a well defined random variable.
+If $\mathbb{T}=\N$, then continuity holds vacuously, as any function on $\N$ is continuous. \\

+\fa{Throughout this section, let $A(.)$ be a non-negative correlation function on $\mathbb{T}$, and let $\{Z(t),t\in \mathbb{T}\}$ be a centered stationary Gaussian process with correlation function $A(.)$.}

-We first state a lemma which gives a necessary and sufficient condition in full generality for truly exponential decay of the persistence probability for stationary Gaussian processes with non negative correlations.
-There are sufficient conditions in the literature for truly exponential decay (cf.\ \cite{DM2, FF, FFN, FFJNN}), but in our understanding none of them are both necessary and sufficient. \begin{defn} For any $r\in \R$ and a stationary non negative correlation function $A(.)$ on $\Omega$, let
+We first state a lemma which gives a necessary and sufficient condition in full generality for truly exponential decay of the persistence probability for stationary Gaussian processes with non-negative correlations.
+There are sufficient conditions in the literature for truly exponential decay (cf.\ \cite{DM2, FF, FFN, FFJNN}), but in our understanding none of them are both necessary and sufficient. \begin{defn} For any $r\in \R$ let